A class of Finite difference Methods for solving inhomogeneous damped wave equations: Performance of Numerical schemes

 \end{multicols}

 In the FIGURE \eqref{fig4}, we plotted the absolute error at the four different values of $r=.016$, $r=.159$, $r=.995$, and $r=1.45$.
-One can see for $r=0.016$ which is quite small, all the four schemes produce fairly stable results.
+One can see for a small values of $r=0.016$, all the four schemes produce fairly stable results.
 This shows that when our explicit finite difference FD-(0,1) satisfies the assumptions of proposition \eqref{thm1.1}, it is stable and produces better results than the other three.
 However, the performances of the explicit finite difference method \eqref{eqn6} and implicit finite difference FD-(1,1) \eqref{eqn7.1} are very similar for small values of $r$.